cobratbq/httpRelay/README.md

 The following program arguments are applicable to `relay` only.

 - `-socks` the SOCKS proxy to which to forward http proxy requests.
+- `-username` the username of SOCKS5 proxy server.
+- `-password` the password of SOCKS5 proxy server.

 ## Building